cx-prog-lang/.github/features/func_in_struct.md

  - Status: Ongoing

 The implementation first needs to find a function declaration within a struct definition and enclose the identifier with `(*` and `)`.
-Then, at the IR level, it should insert a store instruction that copies the default value of each function member after an explicit initializer or a compound literal assignment.
+Then, at the IR level, it should insert store instructions to copy the default values of  function members after explicit initializers and compound literal assignments.

 ## Discussion